 The Executive LLM in Taxation requires 24 credits of study, 20 of which must be in advanced tax courses taken through NYU.
-"Advanced tax courses" are any tax courses at NYU excepting Income Taxation and the Tax Clinic, neither of which are open to LLM enrollment and are never offered online.
+"Advanced tax courses" are any tax courses at NYU excepting Income Taxation, Survey of Securities Regulation, and Survey of Income Tax.
 Many, but not all of our tax classes are offered online.
 Feel free to contact us if you have a question about whether a specific course will be offered online.
 All 24 credits of coursework required for the Executive LLM in Taxation may be completed through online study, which is not the case with our other degree programs.
 The only specific requirement is that students must take a course in tax procedure.
 Several courses meet this requirement, including Survey of Tax Procedure (1 credit), Tax Procedure (2 credits), and Tax Penalties and Prosecutions (2 credits).
 Students can petition to waive this requirement if they have already taken a procedure course or participated in a tax clinic in their JD program.
 (When this requirement is waived, students must still complete 24 credits.)

-Each online course is built upon the traditional Graduate Tax Program course materials, Professors, and a "Blackboard" course website, just as we use for all of our courses.
-For more about the Blackboard learning environment, see our Technology page.
+Each online course is built upon the traditional Graduate Tax Program course materials, Professors, and a course website, just as we use for our on-campus courses.

 Finally, it is common that a Professor will teach the same course the following year to a live group of students.
 When we cannot re-record this course, the Professor who is once again reviewing and revising materials for that semester will inspect the materials for pedagogical soundness.
 The live course and the online course are functional equivalents of one another.
 Again, students in both sections again take the same final exam and are graded on the same curve.
 Our experience shows that both populations perform comparably.
 We refer to these courses as "Parallel" courses.
 Typically the same books and problem sets are used in each offering of these courses, so there is no significant difference in the substance that is covered.
 Many part-time students prefer courses in either the online or parallel format as the videos are all immediately available, in case they wish to front-load their learning around deadlines or travel plans later in the semester.
 Additionally, students have reported encountering issues in their work which they were better able to handle because they could skip forward to relevant class lecture on that topic.